berthelemy/consulting.berthelemy.net/collections/_drafts/2024-05-08-buying-software.md

 - What reports will users need to see?
 For themselves, for their teams, about their customers, about their organisation?
 - Consider the key metrics you identified earlier.
 Do you expect the new software to help you generate those?

+### Pricing model

+- Are you looking for a supplier with a transparent pricing model?
+Or do you have enough potential users that you're OK to go with an "enterprise" supplier, with whom you'll negotiate a price?
+- Does your budget look like it will be enough to cover the costs?

 ### Functional requirements

 This is where you need to list out the most important things for you, along with why you need them, and how you expect them to work.